Geeksltd/GCop/Rules/GCop415.md

 ﻿# GCop 415

-> *"The same code is repeated in multiple IF branches.
-Instead update the IF condition to cover both scenarios."*
+> *"The same code is repeated in multiple `if` branches.
+Instead update the `if` condition to cover both scenarios."*

 ## Rule description